-Approved | | Crime, Drama, Mystery
+Not Rated | | Crime, Drama, Mystery

 A veteran British barrister must defend his client in a murder trial that has surprise after surprise.

-Dive deep into IMDb Picks, Scary Good, Streaming, and more.
+Dive deep into everything about the 2018 Oscars, superhero movies and TV series, IMDb Picks, and more.